 Emergency routes and exits should be clearly signposted with Emergency Lighting that works without mains power.

-Some buildings have built in sprinklers that activate when smoke or fire is detected.
-Other in-built measures can be automatic shutdown of air conditioning or ventilation systems.
+Some buildings have built-in sprinklers that activate when smoke or fire is detected.
+Other built in measures can be automatic shutdown of air conditioning or ventilation systems.
 Elevators should also stop automatically when the fire alarm is activated.